Ukrainian fighter says UN evacuation initiative is cause for hope - NewsBreak

 Ukrainian fighter says UN evacuation initiative is cause for hope

-KYIV, April 29 (Reuters) - A Ukrainian fighter holed up in Mariupol's steel works said on Friday he hoped the United Nations would come to the besieged and devastated area to evacuate civilians, and that for the first time he had real hope his troops might make it out alive.
+KYIV (Reuters) -A Ukrainian fighter holed up in Mariupol’s steel works said on Friday he hoped the United Nations would come to the besieged and devastated area to evacuate civilians, and that for the first time he had real hope his troops might make it out alive.

 Ukrainian President Volodymyr Zelenskiy’s office said on Friday that Ukraine planned to evacuate civilians sheltering in underground bunkers in the vast industrial complex of Mariupol’s Azovstal steel works, though he gave no details.